Register allocation: Common problems raised in register allocation

-Chaitin et al. showed that register allocation is an NP-complete problem.
-They reduce the graph coloring problem to the register allocation problem by showing that for an arbitrary graph, a program can be constructed such that the register allocation for the program (with registers representing nodes and machine registers representing available colors) would be a coloring for the original graph.
-As Graph Coloring is an NP-Hard problem and Register Allocation is in NP, this proves the NP-completeness of the problem.
+Chaitin et al. showed that optimal register allocation is an NP-complete problem.
+This NP-completeness is entirely dependent upon exactly how the problem is structured.
+It has been shown that for programs in SSA form, the graph coloring portion of the register allocation problem can be solved in linear time.
+What causes the general graph coloring problem to be NP-complete and what causes the some versions of the register allocation problem to be NP-complete are distinct.

 Register allocation techniques

 Register allocation can happen over a basic block of code: it is said to be "local", and was first mentioned by Horwitz et al. As basic blocks do not contain branches, the allocation process is thought to be fast, because the management of control-flow graph merge points in register allocation reveals itself a time-consuming operation.
 However, this approach is thought not to produce as optimized code as the "global" approach, which operates over the whole compilation unit (a method or procedure for instance).